 What is the Difference Between LCD and OLED Screens?

-LCD and OLED Replacement Phone Screens
+LCD vs OLED Phone Screens

 What is an LCD screen?